The benefits of Turmeric / Curcumin

 If you have trouble incorporating all the cancer fighting herbs and spices into your daily diet, this recipe may help.

-Mix all powders together and then slowly add enough honey to make a dough.
+Mix all powders together and then slowly add raw organic honey and some unrefined coconut oil to make a soft dough.
 Form into balls or capsules and keep in the fridge in an airtight container.

 Contraindications- curcumin may cause mild gastrointestinal distress in some individuals, so taking the supplements with food should help to minimize this.
 Check with your doctor if you are on chemotherapy, are taking blood thinners, or are pregnant or nursing.
 Precautions should be observed if you are suffering from blood clotting disorders, obstructive jaundice, acute bilious colic, hepatitis or have gallbladder obstructions.